Native American language index

 Now, combine these three things.
 Say you're a young man who really wants to connect with your grandmother's people,

 really want to make that a part of your life, so you get an elaborate Cherokee facial tattoo.
 Then you find out she was really

 Assiniboine.
-Sorry to put it this way, but you're screwed.
-A lot of Indians are skeptical of young non-Indians rediscovering Indian
+Now you've got a problem--a lot of Indians are skeptical of young non-Indians rediscovering Indian

 roots anyway, think they're not very serious.
 You think the Assiniboines are going to accept you as one of them when you have